zeh-almeida/truck-test/README.md

 ### Running through `docker-compose`
 Once the environment variables are set, just run the ```docker-compose up```  command.

-Docker will spin the Server and Database containers for you:
+Docker will spin the  Database containers for you but you have to start the server yourself.

-- The application should be available at `localhost:8443`.
-  - Also, there is a `Swagger` page at `localhost:8443/api`
+  - There is a `Swagger` page at `/api`
   - Because of the Angular CLI used by the .Net environment, is possible the web page displays an error when running the server.
 A simple refresh or a `F5` will force the server to reload the page and display correctly.
 This is due a non-configurable timeout during the server start up phase.
 - A local instance of SQL Server should start at  `localhost:1443`.
-The user is set as `SA` and the password is the `DB_PASSWORD ` environment variable.
+The user is set as `SA` and the password is the `DB_PASSWORD` environment variable.